 - Acute effects of quitting smoking on moment-to-moment changes among regional brain structure communication network activity.

 David G. Gilbert continues his research and mentoring of graduate and undergraduate students.
 Across his career at SIUC Gilbert has generated some $13,649,820 in combined direct and indirect costs ($3,324,487 indirect).
 He has also provided training in psychophysiological research methods, psychopharmacology, and rigorous research methods to undergraduates and faculty.
 Approximately 20 undergraduates from his lab have gone on to receive their MD, another 20 their PhD, and many others to other graduate and professional programs.

-Dr. Gilbert collaborates with researchers at Harvard University (Diego Pizzagalli, PhD), the University of Pittsburgh (Saul Shiffman, PhD), Kansas State University (Michaele Young, PhD), the Medical University of South Carolina (Brett Froeliger, PhD), and the Schmidt College of Medicine Florida Atlantic University Medical School (Michele Pergadia, PhD).
+Dr. Gilbert collaborates with researchers at Harvard University (Diego Pizzagalli, PhD), the University of Pittsburgh (Saul Shiffman, PhD), Kansas State University (Michaele Young, PhD), the Medical University of South Carolina (Brett Froeliger, PhD), and St. Louis University Medical School (Michele Pergadia, PhD).